AEO for freight brokers: AI search visibility ranking

 The "top engine" column shows which AI surface each brand performs best on.
 Big gaps between a brand's score across engines usually points to specific content or schema gaps.
 How AI engines pick sources →

-Rankings move month to month
+AEO rankings move month to month

 AI engines re-crawl and re-rank on shorter cycles than classical search.
-We re-audit every brand on this list at least every 30 days and refresh this page automatically.
+We re-audit every brand on this list at least every 90 days and refresh this page automatically.
 How AI search ranking works →

-Get your own freight brokers brand audited
+Run an AEO audit on your own freight brokers brand

-Frequently asked about freight brokers AI visibility
+Frequently asked about AEO for freight brokers

 Who leads AI visibility in the freight brokers category?